saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 Overall Tests passed!!!
 ```

+No failures!
+But how do we know that our test case will detect actual BGP flaps?

-Let's observe how things look when the test fails.
-We edit the snapshot file and change the flap-count for 2 BGP neighbors.
+To verify that our tests work, we edit the snapshot file and change the flap-count for 2 BGP neighbors.
 We can do this by editing the file that is stored in the snapshot directory.
 In this example, it is the `/home/said/snapshots/10.0.19.245_post_show_bgp_summary.xml` file that needs to be edited.
-After increasing the flap-count for 2 BGP neighbors, the check returns the following information:
+After increasing the flap-count for 2 BGP neighbors, we run the check again.
+This time, we get the following result:

 ```
 / # jsnapy --check pre post -f /etc/jsnapy/snap_config.yaml